jodietrich/Coursera_Capstone/final_report.md

 ## Data
 The data are a list of cities from switzerland from Wikipedia to get the all towns in switzerland with a population of over 10000 (https://en.wikipedia.org/wiki/List_of_cities_in_Switzerland).

-Then the foursquare API is used to get a list of venues for each city.
+Then the foursquare API is used to get a list of venues for each city together with a category.
+This includes venues, their category (restaurant, grocery store, gym, etc) and their coordinates.